stjude-rust-labs/sprocket/crates/lint-rules.md

 ### `comment_whitespace`

-Comments on the same line as code should have 2 spaces before the `#` and one space before the comment.
-Comments on their own line should match the indentation level around them and have one space between the `#` and the comment.
+Comments on the same line as code should have 2 spaces before the `#` and one space before the comment text.
+Comments on their own line should match the indentation level around them and have one space between the `#` and the comment text.
 Keep in mind that even comments must be kept below the 90 character width limit.

 **Group**: `spacing`